pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 <div class="mt">
 {{% md %}}

-For **users**, we created an `admins` role for cluster administrators with root privileges, and a limited scope `devs` role for general purpose execution of workloads.
+For **users**, we create an `admins` role for cluster administrators with root privileges, and a limited scope `devs` role for general purpose execution of workloads.
 Both roles will be tied into Kubernetes RBAC in [Configure Access Control][crosswalk-configure-access].

-For **worker nodes**, we created separate roles for a few typical classes of worker node groups: a standard pool of nodes, and a performant pool of nodes that differ by instance type.
+For **worker nodes**, we create separate roles for a few typical classes of worker node groups: a standard pool of nodes, and a performant pool of nodes that differ by instance type.

-We configure the user identities using `roleMappings` in the cluster since we created roles for the users, and map it into Kubernetes RBAC as defined in the [docs][k8s-rbac-docs].
+Now that we have created roles for the users, we configure user identities using roleMappings, and map it into Kubernetes RBAC as shown in the [docs][k8s-rbac-docs].

-The following interfaces are available in Pulumi to map IAM into Kubernetes: [`RoleMapping`][role-mapping] and [`UserMapping`][user-mapping].
+Pulumi provides the following interfaces to map IAM into Kubernetes: [`RoleMapping`][role-mapping] and [`UserMapping`][user-mapping].
 Below we demonstrate using a `RoleMapping`.

 ```typescript